 A small museum.
 Everything is in Japanese.
 No English interpretation whatsoever.
 Helpful staff.
 They tried to assist with translation but it didn’t work out well.
 The museum is more for local tourists than for global ones.
 It would be great if it gets mentioned somewhere in the description.

+It is located about 15 minutes walk from Omiya Station.
+This is the Hikawa Shrine side.
 We introduce the history of Saitama and Japan in an easy-to-understand manner along with exhibits.
+Admission is free.

 It's very interesting and you can understand the history of Omiya and Saitama City.